Exhaust port gasket, springs, and studs

 - Clean the excess sealant from around the inside of the gasket and the cylinder.
 We do not need anything obstructing the exhaust port.

-- Remove the nuts and remount the entire exhaust system.
-Start with the (2) button-head screws that hold the muffler to the engine.
+- Re-install the (2) button-head screws that hold the muffler to the engine.
 Use BLUE threadlock on these screws.

 Tighten just snug.
 Button-head screws cannot be tightened like ordinary bolts.
 The threadlock holds them in place.